 Full TitleA Phase I Trial of Duvelisib (IPI-145) in Combination with Either Romidepsin or Bortezomib in Relapsed/Refractory T-cell Lymphomas

-Duvelisib is an investigational drug that works by targeting an enzyme involved in the growth of T-cell lymphoma called PI3 kinase.
+Duvelisib is a drug that works by targeting an enzyme involved in the growth of T-cell lymphoma called PI3 kinase.
 Studies suggest that it may work even better against this cancer when combined with romidepsin or bortezomib (drugs that are already used to treat T-cell lymphoma).

 In this study, researchers are seeking the highest dose of duvelisib that can be given safely with romidepsin and with bortezomib in patients with T-cell lymphomas that have continued to grow or came back despite prior therapy.
 Duvelisib is taken orally (by mouth), while romidepsin is given intravenously (by vein) and bortezomib is given by injection.